Application processes are different for coursework and research degrees. Please choose from the categories:

-- complete a series of NSW Ministry of Health forms including a Code of Conduct and
+- Complete a series of NSW Health forms including a Code of Conduct and

 *International applicants, in addition to the requirements above, will be required to obtain a police certificate/criminal clearance from every country they have resided in.
 If a country does not issue police certificates/criminal clearances, applicants will be required to complete a Statutory Declaration for Overseas Students.

 To calculate the fees for this course, please visit UTS Fees.